-Campbellford Memorial Hospital's Board of Directors approved a new Quality Improvement Plan (QIP) for the hospital at its meeting March 5, 2015.
+Campbellford Memorial Hospital's Board of Directors received an update on the hospital's Quality Improvement Plan (QIP) at its meeting on December 3, 2015.
 As part of the Ministry of Health and Long-Term Care's Excellent Care for All Act, 2010, all Ontario hospitals are required to have quality improvement plans.
+CMH's results to date in fiscal 2015/16 show the hospital's focus on service excellence and safety for patients is producing the right results and ultimately, ensuring the best care for its patients.